apache/incubator-kie-kogito-examples/onboarding-example/README.md

 ## Example Usage

 Once the services are up and running, please use the sample request as described in the onboarding service readme to start a new onboarding.

+## Deploying with Kogito Operator

+In the [`operator`](operator) directory you'll find the custom resources needed to deploy this example on OpenShift with the [Kogito Operator](https://docs.jboss.org/kogito/release/latest/html_single/#chap_kogito-deploying-on-openshift).